-Directions to Lomax Gulch: 301 Ski Hill Rd; Turn onto Ski Hill Road, toward the ski area.
+- Directions: 301 Ski Hill Rd; Turn onto Ski Hill Road, toward the ski area.
 The mine is one mile up the road, on the left.

-Directions to Washington: 465 Illinois Gulch Road.
+- Directions: 465 Illinois Gulch Road.
 Head south on Main Street, turn left on Boreas Pass and go 1 mile.
 Turn right on Illinois Gulch Road and drive 1/3 mile, to the mine on the left.

 Reservations and Details